Transferring To San Jac

 So, you’re interested in transferring to San Jac?
 Great!
 We’re honored to be part of your educational plan.
 And speaking of plans, let’s get started making some.

 It’s pretty simple.
 You can transfer to San Jacinto College from another accredited college or university if you are eligible to re-enroll at the last school you attended and you complete our steps for admission.
 Students, not the College, are responsible, for arranging the required official transcripts to be sent.
-Transcripts are considered official only when they bear the signature of the registrar or some other appropriate school official, the seal of the issuing school, and are mailed from the sending institution.
+Transcripts are considered official only when they bear the signature of the registrar or some other appropriate school official, the seal of the issuing school, and are mailed or electronically transmitted from the sending institution.
+San Jacinto College only accepts electronic transcripts if they are sent via EDI or placed into our account with Parchment, eScrip-Safe or the National Student Clearinghouse.
+We do not accept transcrptis emailed to us from any source.
 Transcripts are also considered official if hand carried in a sealed envelope from the institution and submitted within 60 days of issue.
 Transcripts become the property of San Jacinto College and cannot be returned to the student.
 Transcripts will be kept on file for one year and will be destroyed if the student has not enrolled.